How One Free Book = Four Leadership Takeaways for Teachers

 Buying the Book

 The book can be found wherever you buy books.
-My suggestion is to head to your local bookstore (e.g. Square Books in Oxford, MS and buy it there (even if they have to special order it).
+My suggestion is to shop your local indie bookstore (e.g. Square Books in Oxford, MS and buy it there (even if they have to special order it).
 The book may cost a little more but the money stays local and local bookstores in your community are a good thing.